eclipse-hono/hono/site/content/user-guide/mqtt-adapter.md

 **NB**: The example above assumes that a gateway device with ID `gw-1` has been registered with `hashed-password` credentials with *auth-id* `gw` and password `gw-secret`.

+## Command & Control

+The MQTT adapter supports devices to receive commands that have been sent by business applications by means of sending an MQTT *SUBSCRIBE* packet containing a device specific *topic filter*.
+The adapter indicates the outcome of the subscription request by sending back a corresponding *SUBACK* packet.
+The adapter only supports publishing of command messages using QoS 0.
+When a device no longer wants to receive commands anymore, it can send an MQTT *UNSUBSCRIBE* packet to the adapter, including the same topic filter that has been used to subscribe.

+When a device has successfully subscribed, the adapter sends an [empty notification]({{< relref "/api/Event-API.md#empty-notification" >}}) on behalf of the device to the downstream AMQP 1.0 Messaging Network with the *ttd* header set to `-1`, indicating that the device will be ready to receive commands until further notice.
+Analogously, the adapter sends an empty notification with the *ttd* header set to `0` when a device unsubcribes from commands.

+Devices send their responses to commands by means of sending an MQTT *PUBLISH* message to a topic that is specific to the command that has been executed.
+The MQTT adapter accepts responses being published using either QoS 0 or QoS 1.

+The following sections define the topic filters/names to use for subscribing to and responding to commands.
+The following *shorthand* versions of topic path segments are supported:

+* `c` instead of `control`
+* `q` instead of `req`
+* `s` instead of `res`

+The following variables are used:

+* `${command}` is an arbitrary string that indicates the command to execute, e.g. `setBrightness`.
+The command is provided by the application that sends the command.
+* `${req-id}` denotes the unique identifier of the command execution request and is passed to the device as part of the name of the topic that the command is published to.
+The device needs to publish its response to the command to a topic which includes this identifier, thus allowing the adapter to correlate the response with the request.
+* `${status}` is the HTTP status code indicating the outcome of executing the command.
+This status code is passed on to the application in the AMQP message's *status* header.

+The `property-bag` is an optional collection of properties intended for the receiver of the message.
+A property bag is only allowed at the very end of a topic.
+It always starts with a `?` character, followed by pairs of URL encoded property names and values that are separated by `&`.
+The following example shows a property bag that contains two properties *seqNo* and *importance*:

+    /topic/name/?seqNo=10034&importance="high"

+The MQTT adapter currently does not require nor use any properties.

+### Receiving Commands (authenticated Device)

+An authenticated device MUST use the following topic filter to subscribe to commands:

+* `control/+/+/req/#`

+The adapter will then publish commands for the device to topic:

+* `control///req/${req-id}/${command}[/*][/property-bag]`

+### Receiving Commands (unauthenticated Device)

+An unauthenticated device MUST use the following topic filter to subscribe to commands:

+* `control/${tenant-id}/${device-id}/req/#`

+The adapter will then publish commands for the device to topic:

+* `control/${tenant-id}/${device-id}/req/${req-id}/${command}[/*][/property-bag]`

+### Sending a Response to a Command (authenticated Device)

+An authenticated device MUST send the response to a previously received command to the following topic:

+* `control///res/${req-id}/${status}`

+### Sending a Response to a Command (authenticated Device)

+An unauthenticated device MUST send the response to a previously received command to the following topic:

+* `control/${tenant-id}/${device-id}/res/${req-id}/${status}`

 ## Downstream Meta Data

 The adapter includes the following meta data in messages being sent downstream: